Missoulian: Republican era

 Hammond's purchase of The Missoulian brought the newspaper into the republican fold and on the battle lines of the William A. Clark and Marcus Daly Copper Kings feud.
 Hammond was a lumber baron and business partner of Daly in the Montana Improvement Company, who saw the Democratic president, Grover Cleveland's public land policies as a detriment to his business.
 Hammond had become very wealthy over-logging unsurveyed public timberland and supplying lumber to the railroad and Daly's Anaconda Company's smelter.
 Hammond and his associates in Missoula convinced Daly to thwart Clark's 1888 bid for the Montana Territory's At-large congressional district and support Republican Thomas H. Carter instead.
-Despite Clark crying foul, Carter would go on to win.
+Despite Clark crying foul, Carter went on to win.

-Daly's election maneuvering created a major rift between the Copper Kings, and the next year he would become chairman of the Montana Democratic Party.
+Daly's election maneuvering created a major rift between the Copper Kings, and the next year he became chairman of the Montana Democratic Party.
 He asked for Hammond's support and Hammond responded by delivering a Republican sweep of the Missoula delegation.
 This infuriated Daly, who declared war on Hammond and threatened to "make grass grow in the streets of Missoula".
 Several years later, as Montana's press was divided on whether to keep the state's capital in Clark's choice of Helena or move it Daly's company town of Anaconda, Hammond who was worried that further empowered Daly would weaken Missoula loaned The Missoulian to Clark's team, who derided Anaconda.
 "What has Anaconda ever done for Missoula, anyway?
 If Christ came to Anaconda he would be compelled to eat, sleep, drink and pray with Marcus Daly."
 Though the majority of Missoula County voted for Anaconda as capital, enough voted for Helena for it to win the statewide contest.